 The design was modern throughout the room.
 The bathroom was spacious, with a large tub and nice shower.
 Yes, the shower head was actually placed high enough for people over 5 feet tall to shower without bending over, as they all should be.

 The rest of the property is very clean and modern.
-The fitness center is quite nice, with at least 10 treadmills and 10 ellipitical machines and the usual machines and equipment.
+The fitness center is quite nice, with at least 10 treadmills and 10 elliptical machines and the usual machines and equipment.
 The casino is large and has the typical options.
 Typical minimums are $10-$15.
 The sports book is off in a corner, and small compared to the size of the whole casino, but a nice place to watch a game, or for those who want to do some online gambling, or want to visit site to try.
 I didn’t get any photos of these areas.

 I am not much of a connoisseur of buffets, although I enjoyed the Aria buffet on a past trip.
 The Buffet at Aria is quite impressive, despite its unoriginal name.
 Dinner includes house wine and a whole lobster for $44.
 I also enjoyed the Indian food station with a Tandoori oven.
 For comments from more of a buffet expert, be sure to see Matthew’s excellent review of the Wynn buffet.

 Please note that Aria charges a $20/day resort fee.
 Its very annoying, but impossible to avoid at any MGM property.
 This includes internet access, a USA today, fitness center and spa access, and free boarding pass printing.

-I love the high tech features of the room, and I’d gladly return to Aria on a future trip, if I could get a deal similar to what we paid.
-Although its difficult to imagine based on the crowds that Vegas is suffering from the recession, there are so many hotel rooms to fill up, deals can definitely still be had.
+I love the high tech features of the room, and I’d gladly return to Aria on a future trip.
+Especially if I could get a deal similar to what we paid.